 The New York City Department of Sanitation Irish-American Association (IAA) was founded in 1938.
-The organization’s first president was William Nally Sr. The IAA changed its name to the DSNY Emerald Society in the 1960s.
+The organization’s first president was William Nally Sr. The IAA changed its name to the DSNY Emerald Society in 1985.

 The Postal Employees Sons of Erin (affiliated with the American Fraternity of Sons Erin), Inc was founded on June 7, 1939.
 The Postal Employees Son of Erin changed their name to the Emerald Society of the New York Post Office, Inc on February 27, 1957.